History of Welcome Break

 See also: Welcome Break Logo History

-Welcome Break were originally created in the 1970s by Allen Jones, an ex-Little Chef MD who left the company when it's owner, Trust Houses, merged with Forte.
+Welcome Break were originally created in the 1970s by Allen Jones, an ex-Little Chef managing director who left the company when it's owner, Trust Houses, merged with Forte.
 The name was chosen by staff after his own choice, 'Mr. Chef', was rejected for being too similar to its rival.

 Welcome Break sites followed a similar format to Little Chef, being small restaurants with waitress service.
 In the late 1970s, in a bid to rival Little Chef more seriously, Jones joined forces with rival and former Trust Houses MD Michael Pickard who had left Trust Houses to set up Happy Eater in 1972.
 By 1979 Welcome Break's 10 or so sites had all either closed or become Happy Eater sites.
 The Welcome Break name was retained by the company for future business ventures.

 In April 1984, Hanson Trust, who had now acquired Happy Eater, acquired four "highly respected" services from Ross, which they applied to Welcome Break name to.
-The Welcome Break head office was at Leicester Forest East.
+The Welcome Break head office was at Leicester Forest East and the company had inherited a good reputation.

 They were soon bought by Trusthouse Forte in 1986 who decided to use the combined name 'THF Welcome Break' at their new Sutton Scotney services.
 In fact, they soon decided to use Welcome Break's name at their nine motorway services - using the popular brand's name to stop the notorious service station industry from damaging Forte's high reputation.
 The new brand was kicked off in 1988 with a TV advertising campaign.